ji-zai/personal-site/content/essays/seek-truth.md

 By "seeking truth", I mean the quest to understand the properties / rules of any system.

-I love the word "seek" because I think it perfectly encapsulates a fundamental truth about seeking truth: it is a process of iteration that can only better approximate the reality of a system, without ever reaching it.
-If you ever reach complete understanding of a system, you've "found" truth, which is clearly far from the case for most, if not all, systems we've encountered in nature.
+I love the word "seek" because I think it perfectly encapsulates a truth about seeking truth: it is a process of iteration that can only better approximate the reality of a system, without ever reaching it.
+If you ever reach complete understanding of a system, you've "found" truth, which is clearly far from being the case for most, if not all, systems we've encountered in nature.

 What's the point of seeking truth?
 Well, if you have no wants, are perfectly content what what you have and what you understand about the world and yourself, there would be no point to seeking truth.